 3D Printing & Digital Fabrication

-As a Product Design student at SETU Carlow, you’ll have open access to a full 3D printing and digital fabrication lab right beside the studios, so you can move quickly from idea to prototype as part of your everyday workflow.
+As a Product Design student at SETU Carlow, you have access to a dedicated 3D printing and digital fabrication lab located beside the design studios, supporting a fast workflow from concept to prototype as part of everyday studio practice.

-The lab includes 15 state-of-the-art Bambu Lab printers (A1, X1 Carbon, H2D) and a fully integrated materials recycling system.
-You’ll receive training in 3D printing (file prep, materials, printing, troubleshooting, finishing), then you can use the lab independently to support your projects.
+The lab includes 15 Bambu Lab 3D printers (A1, X1 Carbon, H2D) alongside an integrated material recycling system.
+Students receive training in key areas of 3D printing, including file preparation, material selection, printer setup, troubleshooting, and finishing, before using the lab to support ongoing studio and project work.

 Workshop & Making Facilities

-The Product Design workshop at SETU Carlow is where you learn design through making.
-Students receive 4 hours of dedicated workshop access each week, supported by design lecturers and technical staff, so you can build skills safely and confidently.
+The Product Design workshop at SETU Carlow supports studio-based learning through hands-on making, helping students translate ideas into physical prototypes and models.
+Students receive four hours of dedicated workshop access each week, supported by design lecturers and technical staff, enabling safe skill development and regular practice across core making processes.

-In first year, you’re fully trained on workshop equipment and core processes, learning how to work with key materials including foams, card, sheet materials, plastics, metals, and wood.
-You’ll also develop finishing skills, including painting and spraying in a professional spray booth, helping you produce higher-quality prototypes and presentation models.
+In first year, students are trained on workshop equipment and key methods, building confidence in working with a range of materials including foams, card, sheet materials, plastics, metals, and wood.
+Students also develop essential finishing skills, including surface preparation, painting, and spray application in a professional spray booth, supporting higher-quality prototypes and presentation models.

-A dedicated soft modelling area is available to all students when required, supporting quick form exploration and early-stage prototyping as part of your studio workflow.
+A dedicated soft modelling area is available when required, supporting rapid form exploration and early-stage prototyping as part of the everyday studio workflow.